OUR TEAM

 Neelum Jeste, MD, MPH

 Neelum is a pediatric hematologist-oncologist who currently works in research and drug development in the pharmaceutical industry.
 She completed her undergraduate studies in psychology and Spanish at Duke University and her medical school at the University of California, San Diego.
-During her medical training, she worked in clinics in India and South America and conducted a research study in the Dominican Republic
+During her medical training, she worked in clinics in India and South America and conducted a research study in the Dominican Republic.

 Margot Fahnestock, MPP